seancorfield/vscode-calva-setup/README.md

 The files here represent my current [VS Code](https://code.visualstudio.com/) configuration for use with [Clover](https://marketplace.visualstudio.com/items?itemName=mauricioszabo.clover) **version 0.2.1 or later**.

-The commands here will `submit` all evaluations to [Cognitect's REBL](https://github.com/cognitect-labs/REBL-distro) if it is on your classpath, otherwise it `tap>`'s all evaluations.
+The commands here will `tap>` all evaluations.
 If you have a [Reveal REPL](https://github.com/vlaaad/reveal) running that will render everything that is `tap>`'d into its UI.
 If you have a [Portal UI](https://github.com/djblue/portal) running that will also render everything that is `tap>`'d into its UI.

+If you want to use this with Cognitect's REBL, you'll need to comment/uncomment the relevant `wrap-in-tap` function in `config.cljs`.

 * `config.cljs` contains all my enhancements (and belongs in `~/.config/clover/`),
 * `keybindings.json` is my cross-platform key mappings for Clover and those REBL/`tap>` commands,